incodehq/incode-platform/README.md

 First manually update the release and tag, eg:

     mvn versions:set -DnewVersion=1.6.0
-    mvn tag 1.6.0
+    git tag 1.6.0
-    mvn commit -am "bumping to 1.6.0 for release"
+    git commit -am "bumping to 1.6.0 for release"

 Then release: